We have been there, We all have at some point!

 Now that we know the pros and cons of both WordPress and HTML websites.
 Let’s talk about which one is better for your business website.

-If you are certain that you will never want to update, change, or add anything new to your website, then by all means go for a HTML website.
+If you are certain that you will never want to update, change, or add anything new to your website, then by all means go for an HTML website.
 It will be faster and will serve your purpose.

 If you want to have the freedom and control of your website and not waste money on monthly retainers paying developers to add images, then WordPress is obviously the better choice.

-For those who want grow their business website to make you more money, then WordPress is the way to go forward.
+For those who want to grow their business website to make you more money, then WordPress is the way to go forward.

 Using WordPress you can add content to your website without hiring anyone.
 You can create as many pages as you need at any time.